-This module aims to introduce students to the area of occupational psychology particularly in relation to stress, motivation and work-life balance.
+This module aims to introduce you to the area of occupational psychology particularly in relation to stress, motivation and work-life balance.
 The module will introduce theories which underlie stress with a strong focus on the role of stress in the workplace.
-The students will also gain an understanding of work-life balance and the real-world applications of promoting good work-life balance.
-The topics will be covered in a variety of ways which will allow the students to engage with some of the critical debates around area.
+You will also gain an understanding of work-life balance and the real-world applications of promoting good work-life balance.
+The topics will be covered in a variety of ways which will allow you to engage with some of the critical debates around the area.
 This will range from the complexities surrounding the conceptualisation of work-life balance, to the impact it can have on the health of employees, whilst also incorporating the role of the employer.
-Although, motivation and stress in the workplace are areas which have been traditionally researched in relation to workplace psychology, both of the areas, along with work-life balance are currently yielding a lot of innovative research.
-The module will allow students to critically engage with an emerging and increasingly popular area of occupational psychology and it will appeal to students who have an interest in occupational psychology, but specifically the links between work and home life, and how psychology has helped to shape this discipline.
-Since work based stress, motivation and work-life balance are all employment based topics, the content will be relevant to students beyond their degree and can be carried into their chosen areas of employment.
+Although, motivation and stress in the workplace are areas which have been traditionally researched in relation to workplace psychology, both areas, along with work-life balance are currently yielding a lot of innovative research.
+The module will allow you to critically engage with an emerging and increasingly popular area of occupational psychology and it will appeal to students who have an interest in occupational psychology, but specifically the links between work and home life, and how psychology has helped to shape this discipline.
+Since work-based stress, motivation and work-life balance are all employment-based topics, the content will be relevant to students beyond their degree and can be carried into their chosen areas of employment.
 Particularly those who are planning to go into Human Resources, Occupational Psychology or wish to pursue a postgraduate course in this area.

 Optional modules are usually available at level 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module,